+D. Sunday competition is not allowed in Alberta.
+If Alberta school teams are traveling to an out of province event and Sunday play is allowed in that province or State (e.g., British Columbia), then competition may take place on Sunday.

+E. Awards:

-- 4. Sunday competition is not allowed in Alberta.
-If Alberta school teams are traveling to an out of province event and Sunday play is allowed in that province or state (e.g., British Columbia), then competition may take place on Sunday. - 5.
-Awards: - a) Cash awards may not be awarded to or received by student athletes, teams or coaches.
-It is recommended that awards be limited to medals, small plaques and trophies. - b) It is recommended that invitational events do not designate all-stars or most valuable player selections. - 6.
-Each participant must be subject to the same conditions of participation as other entrants.
-This includes entry fees, number of guaranteed games, share of gate, etc. - 7.
-It is recommended that invitational events begin at Friday noon and conclude Saturday in the late afternoon or early evening.
+- Cash awards may not be awarded to or received by student athletes, teams or coaches.
+It is recommended that awards be limited to medals, small plaques and trophies. - ii.
+It is recommended that invitational events do not designate all-stars or most valuable player selections. - F. Each participant must be subject to the same conditions of participation as other entrants.
+This includes entry fees, number of guaranteed games, share of gate, etc. - G. It is recommended that invitational events begin at Friday noon and conclude Saturday in the late afternoon or early evening.